Pixel Watch: Commercial reception

 Analyst firm Canalys calculated that Google shipped an estimated 880,000 Pixel Watches during the fourth quarter of 2022, constituting 22 percent of Google's total wearable sales, which include Fitbit products.
 The Pixel Watch's launch allowed Google to obtain 8 percent of the wearable market share, jumping 16 percent from fourth place to second place, behind Apple.
 The Pixel Watch Android app had amassed more than 500,000 downloads by February 2023.

-Software issues
+Successor

-Several Pixel Watch owners reported that their watches were overestimating their calorie measures.
+The Pixel Watch was succeeded by the Pixel Watch 2 in October 2023.